ankitects/anki/docs/development.md

 remove the other files to free up space if you wish.

 -   `bazel clean --expunge` will remove the generated Bazel files, freeing up most of the space.
-The files are usualy stored in a subdir of `~/.cache/bazel` or `\bazel\anki`
+The files are usually stored in a subdir of `~/.cache/bazel` or `\bazel\anki`
 -   `rm -rf ~/.cache/bazel*` or `\bazel\anki` will remove cached downloads as well, requiring them to be redownloaded if you want to build again.